bitterjug/elm-wpc/readme.markdown

  - We need a way to get a route from a Location, and a Location (url) from a page.

-- [ ] Do we need a way to know if we've reached the actual beginning or end of the list of entries so as to avoid repeatedly requesting the next page at the end?

-  The response headers give us that information

 - [ ] Adding buttons to cards is going to entail giving each one an unique button id number